 The Conqueror first laid the foundations of the old bedesten (market), and these were followed by those of the Sandal bedesten.
 The bazaar grew from shops and hans, lining the streets, which had the space between covered over for more convenient shopping.
-The resulting arcades were covered with roofs and arches, and were illuminated by clerestorey windows.
-Each street became the center of one particular trade, such as the street of the slipper – makers, furniture – makers and quilt – makers.
+The resulting arcades were covered with roofs and arches and were illuminated by clerestory windows.
+Each street became the center of one particular trade, such as the street of the slipper – makers, furniture – makers, and quiltmakers.

 The bazaar comprised 4400 shops.
 40 hans on over 50 streets, 2200 rooms to the hans, together with business premises, mosques, and 19 fountains and hammams, making up what was effectively a city within itself.
 The covered bazaar itself consisted of the Bedesten at the center, which was entered by four main gates, the Gates of the Sahaflar (Goldsmiths), Takkeciler (Cap – Makers).
 Zenneciler (Fripperies Woman’s Garments) and Kuyumcular (Jewelers).
 The main streets were named the streets of the Tent – Makers (Cadircilar), Quilt – Makers (Yorgancilar), Fez – Makers (Fesciler), Fur Hat – Makers (Kalpakcilar), Pouch – Makers (Keseciler), Cap – Makers (Takkeciler), and Nuruosmaniye.